jeromedruais/jd-Drupal-deployment-on-Kubernetes/docs/deploy-with-docker-on-linuxone.md

        Name                     Command               State          Ports
 ----------------------------------------------------------------------------------
 linux1_mysql_1       /docker-entrypoint.sh mysq ...
 Up      3306/tcp
-linux1_wordpress_1   /entrypoint.sh apache2-for ...
+linux1_drupal_1   /entrypoint.sh apache2-for ...
 Up      0.0.0.0:8080->80/tcp
 ```
 and checkout your new blog by using a webbrowser to access http://localhost:8080

 ![after_deploy](../images/wpinstall-language.png)

 You will see the default setup screen requesting your language.
 The following
-screen will ask you to specify a default username/password for the WordPress
+screen will ask you to specify a default username/password for the drupal
 installation, after which you will be up and running!